dhis2/dhis2-docs/src/developer/web-api/data-validation.md

 | SEVERE   | An error which should be fixed, but which may not necessarily lead to the system not functioning. |
 | CRITICAL | An error which must be fixed, and which may lead to end-user error or system crashes. |

+The available checks can be filtered using the `checks` parameter.

+    GET /api/dataIntegrity?checks=<pattern1>,<pattern2>

+One or more exact names or patterns using `*` as wildcard can be provided.

+Additional results can be filtered using `section` parameter.

+    GET /api/dataIntegrity?section=Categories

+If filter using `section` checks must have an exact match for the provided section name.

 ### Running a selection of data integrity checks { #webapi_data_integrity_run }
 Since 2.38 data integrity checks have two levels, the summary level giving statistical overview, and the details level giving a list of issues each